'Who poisoned Navalny?', nervous EU asks Russia

 Europe has urged the Kremlin to come clean on who poisoned Alexei Navalny, amid German fear of Russian assassins also in Berlin.

-The Russian opposition leader lay in an induced coma in the intensive care unit of the Charité clinic in the German capital city on Monday (22 August), as EU states first spoke out on the affair.
+The Russian opposition leader lay in a coma at the Charité clinic in the German city on Monday (22 August), when EU states first spoke out on the affair.

 Join EUobserver today